mateuslouback/WeatherApp/README.md

 ```sh
 src/Pages/Main/index.js in the code snippet (const API_ID = "YOUR_API_ID";)
 ```
-6. Run project on IOS or Android
+6. Run project on IOS or Android:
 ```sh
 yarn start
 ```
-7. Read the QRCode with your phone's camera
+7. Read the QRCode with your phone's camera.

 ## Screenshots